MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-flow.md

 ## Phase 2: Create a flow to run an antivirus scan<a name="create-flow"></a>

 > [!NOTE]
-> If you have previously created a flow using a Defender ATP connector, Power Automate automatically reuses the connector and you can skip the **Sign in** step.
+> If you have previously created a flow using a Defender for Endpoint connector, Power Automate automatically reuses the connector and you can skip the **Sign in** step.

 1. Go to the [Power Automate portal](https://flow.microsoft.com/) and select **Templates**.